 Ribbon Recyclers (Williston) 802-660-8960

 Toys Your unneeded toys often could be enjoyed by someone else if they're clean and in good condition.
 Local day care centers and thrift stores often appreciate donations of toys in good condition.
 Yard sales, list serves, and toy swaps are other ways of reuse.
-If toys are broken, not repairable, and unable to be cleaned they may be thrown in the regular trash (if your curbside hauler will take them) or taken to one of the District's collection days.
+If toys are broken, not repairable, and unable to be cleaned they may be thrown in the regular trash (if your curbside hauler will take them).

 Trash/Recycling Please call your local town clerk's office.
 It is illegal to burn trash in the State of Vermont.
 It is also illegal to bury trash on your own property, or dump or deposit it anywhere other than a legally certified disposal facility.